-Nevada Sunrise has the option to purchase a water right in the Clayton Valley in Esmeralda County which allows for 1,770 acre/feet of water use for mining and milling per year.
-The water right is currently the subject of a judicial appeal of the State of Nevada's ruling forfeiting the water right alleging lack of beneficial use for a period of five years.
+In March 2016, Nevada Sunrise entered into an option to purchase a water right in the Clayton Valley in Esmeralda County which allows for 1,770 acre/feet of water use for mining and milling per year.
+In July 2016, Albemarle Corporation ("Albemarle"), one of the largest lithium producers in the world, initiated a forfeiture motion which alleged lack of beneficial use of the water right for a period of five consecutive years.
+In November 2016, without the benefit of a hearing, the State of Nevada issued a ruling forfeiting the water right which was appealed by the Company.
 In August 2018, the Fifth Judicial District Court of the State of Nevada ruled that Nevada Sunrise must receive a formal hearing with the State of Nevada on the matter of the forfeiture.
+Subsequently, in July 2019, the Company negotiated a settlement agreement with Albemarle and on August 9, 2019, the State of Nevada dismissed the forfeiture motion.

-This discussion and analysis of financial position, results of operations and cash flows of Nevada Sunrise for the six months ended March 31, 2019 includes information up to and including May 29, 2019 and should be read in conjunction with the Company's unaudited condensed interim consolidated financial statements for the six months ended March 31, 2019 and the Company's audited annual consolidated financial statements for the years ended September 30, 2018 and 2017.
+This discussion and analysis of financial position, results of operations and cash flows of Nevada Sunrise for the nine months ended June 30, 2019 includes information up to and including August 29, 2019 and should be read in conjunction with the Company's unaudited condensed interim consolidated financial statements for the nine months ended June 30, 2019 and the Company's audited annual consolidated financial statements for the years ended September 30, 2018 and 2017.
 All dollar figures are in Canadian dollars unless otherwise stated.